 Bali is located on the main Heraklion – Rethymno – Chania highway that runs along the north coast of the island.
 It’s 30 km east of Rethymno and 45 km west of Heraklion.
 It’s in one of the best areas in Crete for exploring the island, with beautiful beaches like Spilies and Geropotamos less than ten minutes away by car.
 It’s also a short drive from Arkadi Monastery, one of the most important historic sites in Crete.

-This is very easy – it’s off the main highway, so you can drive there or catch the regular buses that run between the Crete capital Heraklion and Rethymno and Chania.
+This is very easy – it’s off the main E75 highway, so you can drive there or catch the regular buses that run between the Crete capital Heraklion and Rethymno and Chania.
+It’s one of many possible day trips from Chania, a straight run along the highway.

 Bali has been taken over by tourism, no question about it.
 In peak season every Bali beach Crete is packed with umbrellas and sunbeds.
 That said, it’s still a relatively quiet place perfect for holidays in Crete.
 Most Bali Crete hotels are in the mid-range bracket – 2- and 3-star hotels and apartments are what’s on offer here.
 Most visitors tend to be European.
 It’s an ideal place for family holidays in Crete, especially because of the sheltered beaches.